RUTUJA-8397/RUTUJA-8397.github.io/README.md

-# PG-DITISS: IT Infrastructure & DevOps¶
+# PGCP-ITISS: IT Infrastructure & Management and DevOps
 ## 🌐 About the Course
-The **Post Graduate Diploma in IT Infrastructure Systems & Security (PG-DITISS)** blends **theory, labs, and real-world simulations** to prepare you for the rapidly evolving world of **cloud, data centers, and DevOps practices.**
+The **Post Graduate Certificate Programme in IT Infrastructure Systems & Security (PGCP-ITISS)** blends **theory, labs, and real-world simulations** to prepare you for the rapidly evolving world of **cloud, data centers, and DevOps practices.**

 Think of this course not as a classroom, but as your onboarding at **TechOps Inc.** – a fictional tech company where you’ll play the role of a **DevOps Engineer, Cloud Architect, or System Administrator.** You’ll solve real challenges, build scalable systems, and automate workflows — just like in industry.